TrueBlocks/trueblocks-core/README.md

 ### An Ethereum node

-Besides the build tools, the only thing TrueBlocks requires is access to an Ethereum node.
+Of course, you'll also need an Ethereum node.
 This node code be running locally on your machine, or remotely on a service like [Infura](https://infura.io/dashboard).

-## Building TrueBlocks
+## Building Trueblocks

 Currently, you must build TrueBlocks from source: